natecook/jennajuby/site/content/post/santorini.md

 * Hike Fire to Oia, it takes a couple of hours and the views are amazing.
-Plan to do this in the morning before it get too hot in the afternoon.
+Plan to do this in the morning before it gets too hot in the afternoon.